 Charter aircrafts into the Brooks Range in the Summer for flight seeing, drop off, pick up and food drop services.
 Year round flight seeing is also available.
 The Brooks Range has everything to offer from incredible fishing to pristine hiking, camping, rafting trips and much more.
 The Bettles Lodge does not provide guide services but can recommend a local guide or group to accommodate your needs.

-Lake shore wall tent camp available for rent, very comfortable sleep tent (sleeps up to 8 people) and cook tent, ask for details for a '' turn-key '' camp out!
 Create your own unique adventure in the backcountry or let us provide the info you need to decide on locations, time of year and group size.
 Everything from packing lists to menu planning.
 The Bettles Lodge works closely with very experienced guides, offering excursions into the Brooks Range with groups.
 On staff the Bettles Lodge has guides available for smaller groups and single travelers.
 Be sure to check the Events page for info regarding time of year and group trips planned.

 Areas of Interest in the Brooks Range Many groups combine backpacking with river float adventures.
 We would be happy to put together the wilderness adventure of a lifetime to fit your interests.
 The Brooks Range offers some of the most spectacular pristine wilderness left on earth.
 Wildlife viewing, spectacular scenery, fishing, and exceptional hiking opportunities abound.
 We have canoes, rafts, float gear and other camping equipment available for rent.
 For information on backpacking in the most spectacular settings in Alaska.
 Below are some examples of the possible hiking options available.